Lactation & Infant Feeding Support with Marlee

 - Tiana

-“I thought that breastfeeding my baby would be easy, but it was so intense.
+“I hoped that breastfeeding my baby would be easy, but it ended up being really intense for us.
 Marlee helped me figure out the problems we were having in a way that was so kind and gentle.
-You can really tell she knows her stuff, and she is so lovely to work with!”
+There were things she told us that our pediatrician and lactation consultant never mentioned, and she ended up being a lot more helpful than anyone else we saw for breastfeeding help.”

 - Jordan